OtherAesop/mehens_portable_casino/README.md

 The same IDE instructions as for Windows apply.

-Follow [these beautiful instructions](https://services.github.com/on-demand/github-cli/clone-repo-cli "How to Clone a Repo in Linux") courtesy of GitHub to clone the repository and then type 'cargo run --release'
+Follow [these beautiful instructions](https://services.github.com/on-demand/github-cli/clone-repo-cli "How to Clone a Repo in Linux") courtesy of GitHub to clone the repository and then type 'cargo run --release' inside the correct directory.

+#### SDL2

+Note that this should run fine on most non-jurassic period computers, but if you try and run the executable directly from the target directory it will expect that the directory contains a folder named 'resources' with all the games assets and an SDL2.dll which is downloadable from the Windows release page inside of the game's zip.

 ### Inspiration